LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: Active Damping Strategy

 where $T_d$ is a time constant.
 Finally, the implemented AD strategy in the $dq$ reference frame is shown in Fig. \ref{fig_ActiveDamping}.

-The following paragraph presents a step-by-step design procedure for $G_{ad}(s)$, based on the analysis in the previous sections: \begin{itemize} \item \textit{Step 1}: Determine specifications in terms of the placement of the RAP mode and $L_g$.
-As shown in Section \ref{subsec_DetailedModel}, a RAP mode farther from the imaginary axis and a larger $L_g$ increase the likelihood of instability in the resonance modes.
-Therefore, $G_{ad}(s)$ can be designed based on the worst-case scenario, where the RAP mode is placed at the farthest distance and $L_g$ takes its largest value.
-This ensures robustness for all actual RAP modes and $L_g$ values within those maximum values.
-This approach is illustrated in this paper by requiring the resonance to be damped when the RAP mode is placed at about -110, corresponding to 17 Hz, with $L_g$ set to 0.5 p.u., which corresponds to a SCR of 2. \item \textit{Step 2}: Determine the stability margin in terms of the resonance modes.
-In this paper, as an example, the requirement is that the negative real part of the critical resonance mode must be less than -10 to ensure a sufficient stability margin. \item \textit{Step 3}: Determine $k_d$ via small-signal analysis.
-This step assumes $T_d=0$ and results in $k_d=3.3\times10^{-6}$.
-The system eigenvalues, shown in Fig. \ref{fig_DampingPole}, confirm that the placement meets the defined specifications and stability margin.
-Notably, the small-signal analysis is conducted under the worst-case scenario defined in \textit{Step 1}, and thus an exact line impedance value is unnecessary. \item \textit{Step 4}: Determine $T_d$. $T_d$ is introduced to avoid pure derivative action without significantly affecting the desired transfer function characteristics at the resonant frequency.
-It is set to $T_d=8\times10^{-5}$, ensuring a break-point frequency of 2 kHz, which is twice the designed LCL resonant frequency.
-Finally, $G_{ad}(s)$ is designed as:
+Based on the analysis in the previous sections, a step-by-step design procedure for $G_{ad}(s)$ is proposed as follows: \begin{itemize} \item \textit{Step 1}: Determine specifications in terms of the placement of the RAP mode and $L_g$.
+As shown in Section \ref{subsec_DetailedModel}, a RAP mode farther from the imaginary axis and a larger $L_g$ will deteriorate the resonant stability.
+Therefore, we can just focus on a worst-case scenario, where the RAP mode is placed at the farthest distance and $L_g$ takes its largest value.
+Under normal operating conditions, the system is expected to operate away from the extreme case, therefore ensuring robustness for all actual RAP modes and $L_g$ values within the specified maximum limits.
+This approach is illustrated in this paper by requiring the resonance to be damped when the RAP mode is placed at about -110, corresponding to 17 Hz, with $L_g$ set to 0.5 p.u., which corresponds to a SCR of 2. \item \textit{Step 2}: Determine the stability margin in terms of the resonance modes. $k_d$ should make the resonant modes in the LHP for stable operation.
+To guarantee a quick damping and higher robustness, it is favorable that the high resonant modes place not only in the left-half plane but also away from the imaginary axis, i.e., a certain margin.
+This ensures that even under the worst-case scenario, the system is still away from the critical boundary.
+This paper, as an example, requires the real parts to be less than -10 to ensure a sufficient stability margin. \item \textit{Step 3}: Determine $k_d$ via small-signal analysis.
+This step assumes $T_d=0$.
+With the designed AD strategy of $G_{ad}(s) = k_ds$, the inverter voltage are defined by